xkiwilabs/Linear-NonLinear-TSAnalysis/README.md

 - For novice users:
   - Please refer to the [set up instructions](SETUP.md) for full details regarding how to set up the environment for this tutorial.
-- For users familiar with python and Visual Studio Code:
+- For users familiar with Python and Visual Studio Code:
   - [VS Code](https://code.visualstudio.com/) is the recommended editor for this tutorial.
 To work with Jupyter notebooks in VS Code, ensure that the "Jupyter" extension has been installed.
   - The GitHub Repository can be cloned from here: https://github.com/xkiwilabs/Linear-NonLinear-TSAnalysis.git
   - To install the required dependencies, use:
        ```sh
      pip install -r requirements.txt
+     ```
+  - This tutorial includes C++ extensions that need to be compiled before use.
+To compile the code, ensure you have a C++ compiler installed and then run:
+    ```sh
+    python setup.py build_ext --inplace
     ```

 ---